-Students in the Ambridge Area Cyber Academy should expect to spend approximately 3 hours working online per course each week.
+Students in the Ambridge Area Cyber Academy should expect to spend a minimum of 3.5 hours working online per course each week.
 At minimum students are required to spend 40 minutes per school day on each cyber class or 3.5 hours per week on each course in which they are enrolled.
 Instances of truancy (habitual non-attendance at school) will be handled according to Ambridge Area School District Policy.